QiangAIResearcher/News-Stance-Detection/README.md

         Number of invalid cosine distance: 68

-        Number of valid pairs: 4991
+        Number of valid pairs (our dataset): 4991

             Number of "agree" pairs: 2138